paycoreio/docs/docs/getting-started/webhooks.md

 ```php
 $signature = base64_encode(sha1($secret . $webhookData . $secret, true));
 ```
-Where the $secret is one your secrets: test or live, $webhookData is raw json data.
+Where the ```$secret``` is one your secrets: test or live, ```$webhookData``` is raw json data.

+!!! note
       To be sure you got data from Paycore, you should compute the signature using an appropriate secret key and compare with ones from Paycore callback data.